-- 1. Members may enter up to two classes no more than one entry per class number - 2.
+- 1. Members may enter up to two classes no more than one entry per class number. - 2.
 Cake decorating is limited to all icing work.
 All items on cake must be made from frosting, not fondant, candies or any other shaped 3-dimensional items.
 Exhibits must be displayed on a disposable plate or board.
 Exhibits must be packaged in a box, by the exhibitor, for easy transport.
-Cake boxes or other cardboard boxes utilized should be close in size to the exhibit and be packed for stacking and handling.
-Exhibits not prepared for transport may be left behind at county staff discretion. - 3.
+Cake boxes or other cardboard boxes utilized should be close in size to the exhibit and be packed for stacking and handling. - 3.
 In addition to the exhibit tag, each piece of an exhibit must be labeled on the back or bottom with the member's name, county, and exhibit class number.
 Public display of exhibits will be at the discretion of 4-H management. - 4.
 To qualify for judging, a fully completed 4-H Expressive Arts Exhibit Explanation (231-01) card must be attached.
 Judging criteria is outlined on the 4-H Cake Decorating Evaluation Sheet (236-11).
 All forms are available at the County Extension Office, the Umatilla County 4-H website, and at the State 4-H website. - 5.
-Member applies the elements and principles of design to create work that is entirely their own.
+Members apply the elements and principles of design to create work that is entirely their own.